alecmuffett/the-onion-diaries/building-proof-of-concept.md

 The BBC is (currently) suitable for exemplar experimentation because it does not use HTTPS to protect its content, plus it's unlike to complain from a corporate standpoint and has no concept of logged-in users to be interfered with.

-Once we're happy with this process, the next document will build upon this and describe how to do the same for a multi-port and multi-domain (eg: CDN-enabled) website.
+Once we are happy with this process, the next document can build upon this and describe how to do the same for a multi-tcp-port and multi-domain (eg: CDN-enabled) website.

 ## You Will Need